Understanding Emergency Light Transformers Installation

 Repair vs Replace (Decision Guide)

-• Repair when the fixture is specialty (recessed, architectural, hazardous-rated) and the exact OEM transformer is available.
+• Repair when the fixture is specialty (recessed, architectural, hazardous-rated) and the exact OEM transformer is available as a listed part.

 • Replace the unit when the transformer/board is obsolete, the housing is standard thermoplastic/steel, or parts + labor ≈ new fixture cost.